What Is an Antibody Test?

 No matter the result, if you don’t have symptoms, you don’t need follow-up.
 But if you do, you might have a diagnostic test to look for signs of active virus.

 Because there’s a chance that test results can be wrong and because there’s so much we don’t know about the virus, it’s important to keep following official safety guidelines after your test.
-Stay home as much as you can, wear a cloth face mask when you’re in public, and wash your hands often.
+Stay home as much as you can, wear a face mask when you’re in public, and wash your hands often.